Chemotherapy uses anti cancer drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 How you have chemotherapy

-You might also have a tablet to treat anal cancer.
-Tablets are a form of 5FU chemotherapy called capecitabine to treat anal cancer, which are given instead of giving chemotherapy into a vein.
+You might have your chemotherapy as tablets, instead of having chemotherapy into a vein.
+The tablets you have are called capecitabine.
 Taking tablets means that you can have most of your treatment at home.

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.